 Utpalasia is the evolving vision of founders Cordula and Bhim Dahal whose shared love of Himalayan heritage, combined with the desire to preserve, protect, and promote the cultural arts, first led to the creation in 2007 of Nepal Dance School.

 In 2015 Utpalasia was born, named by Cordula to reflect the ‘utpala’ or blue lotus associated with Manjusri, the god of wisdom.

 Utpalasia is a unique teaching and performing organization dedicated to cross-cultural communication, diversity, and appreciation through interactive programs that highlight South and Southeast Asian dance, music, and traditional arts.

 We have been pioneers in designing innovative presentations for public engagement at venues such as the Smithsonian Institution’s many diverse museums.

-We invite you to share the Utpalasia experience through one of our dance classes, workshops and programs, or visit our boutique for rare vintage Himalaya and unique designer creations!
+We invite you to share the Utpalasia experience through one of our dance classes, workshops and programs, or visit our Etsy boutique for rare vintage Himalayan and unique designer creations!

 Programs & Performances

 Smithsonian Freer & Sackler Galleries